parsa-epfl/cloudsuite/docs/benchmarks/web-search.md

 [![Pulls on DockerHub][dhpulls]][dhrepo]
 [![Stars on DockerHub][dhstars]][dhrepo]

 The Web Search benchmark relies on the [Apache Solr][apachesolr] search engine framework.
-The benchmark includes a client machine that simulates real-world clients that send requests to the index nodes.
-The index nodes contain an index of the text and fields found in crawled websites.
+The benchmark includes a client machine that simulates real-world clients that send requests to index nodes.
+Index nodes contain an index of the text and fields found in crawled websites.

 ## Using the benchmark ##

 ### Dockerfiles ###

-Supported tags and their respective `Dockerfile` links:
+Supported tags and their respective `Dockerfile` tags:
-- [`index`][indexdocker] This builds an image that crawls a set of websites to generate an index.
+- [`index`][indexdocker] builds an image that crawls a set of websites to generate an index.
-- [`dataset`][datasetdocker] This downloads an already generated index and mounts it to be used by the server.
+- [`dataset`][datasetdocker] downloads an pre-generated index and mounts it to be used by the server.
-- [`server`][serverdocker] This builds an image for the Apache Solr index nodes.
+- [`server`][serverdocker] builds an image for the Apache Solr index nodes.
 You may spawn several nodes.
-- [`client`][clientdocker] This builds an image with the client node.
-The client is used to start the benchmark and query the index nodes.
+- [`client`][clientdocker] builds an image for the client node.
+The client is used to start the benchmark and query index nodes.

 These images are automatically built using the mentioned Dockerfiles available [`here`][repo].